-Codimension $0$ faces are called \emph{chambers}, the set of all chambers will be denoted by $\Ch$.
-A chamber is bounded if and only if it is a bounded subset of $\R^l$.
-Two chambers $C$ and $D$ are adjacent if they have a common face.
+Codimension-$0$ faces are called \emph{chambers}.
+The set of all chambers will be denoted by $\Ch$.
+A chamber is called bounded if it is a bounded subset of $\R^l$.
+Two chambers $C$ and $D$ are adjacent if they have a common face in their closure.

-An interesting space associated with a real hyperplane arrangement $\A$ is its \emph{complexified complement} $M(\A)$ which is defined as follows:
+The topological space associated with a real hyperplane arrangement $\A$ is its \emph{complexified complement} $M(\A)$ which is defined as follows:

 \bd{def4} where $H_{\C}$ is the hyperplane in $\C^l$ with the same defining equation as $H\in \A$.\ed